-

 Pro Bowlers: Mark Brunell, Jimmy Smith, Tony Boselli, Leon Searcy, Tony Brackens, Kevin Hardy, Carnell Lake

-All Pros: Tony Boselli, Kevin Hardy44.
-2005 Pittsburgh Steelers
+All Pros: Tony Boselli, Kevin Hardy

 Record 11-5 (15-5 Postseason)